Key Points

 6. Performance targets: Determine the necessary performance targets (specs) for each CCR.

-Below is an example for developing a new loan product for a bank.
+Below is an example of developing a new loan product for a bank.
 Note that the two design areas most important to the customer are reducing customer complaints (121) and minimizing errors in the application (78).
 It also seems that Bank 3 does a better job at meeting the requirements of the customer, and you should probably benchmark against them.

 An example HOQ diagram with information for a new banking product

-3 benefits of HOQ
+Benefits of HOQ

 Although it can be a bit of a pain to develop and build your HOQ, the benefits of having all of the elements in one easy-to-read diagram far outweigh the work and effort required to develop it.